 So, it's getting unplugged... and TC will have to get her fresh water daily from a large porcelain crock.
 No doubt, we might save a few pennies on the electricity, but that is not my motivation for unplugging it.
 TC will probably miss the running water because she likes to play with it, but at least she stays out of the toilet unlike MC... that used to be his favorite place for a drink if we forgot to put down the lid.
 And, I can always give TC back the special bowl when we return.

-Or then again, maybe I will donate it to Town Cats for their elderly guests.
+Or then again, maybe I will donate it to

 I have a friend, not a close friend, but someone I've known for a while and a nice person.
 Sometimes she grates on my nerves a little, so I do limit my contact.
 Well, I found out something today that's really been bugging me... and I'm beginning to think I might be overreacting.
 My friend has no children so her little cockapoo is like her "child."
 Being a pet lover, I understand this and it is not the problem.